 The main forms of transport in Cambodia are by bus or minivan – some luxurious and others most definitely not!
 Some overnight buses had double beds for a really good nights sleep, while others only had reclining seats.
 Some minivans had wifi and bottled water, some had 25 people, chickens and a motorbike!
 I’m not even joking!
+All the modes of transport we took were suitable for traveling with kids.
 Whatever your mode of transport, you will be amazed at how easy it is to get from point A to point B.

 Here are Our Top Cambodia Travel Tips